 The West Indies Study Abroad Program offers a 3-week overseas academic adventure on the exotic tropical islands of Trinidad & Tobago.
 The program provides an opportunity for students to increase their cross-cultural awareness, understanding and appreciation for the way of life in the Caribbean.
-Students study crime and justice from an international, comparative perspective and examine public policy issues related to crime and violence, particularly in developing nations.
-The Maymester includes course work in criminal justice and criminology, guest lectures from local experts, tours of local criminal justice agencies, service learning projects in the community, and excursions to cultural and historical sites.
-Classes are held in the mornings, and afternoons/weekends are reserved for exploring the islands.
-While abroad, students immerse themselves in the Caribbean culture, rich history, breathtaking landscape, and tasty cuisine.
+Students study crime and justice from an international, comparative perspective and examine public policy issues.
+The Maymester includes course work in comparative law and criminal justice, guest lectures from local experts, tours of local criminal justice agencies, service learning projects in the community, and field excursions to cultural and historical sites.
+Classes are typically held in the mornings, and the afternoons/weekends are reserved for exploring the islands.
+While abroad, students immerse themselves in the Caribbean culture, rich history, breathtaking natural landscape, and tasty cuisine.
 Trip dates are subject to change based on availability/ costs of flights.*

 Participants who successfully complete the program’s two courses will receive six semester hours of course credit at Georgia State University.
 Students cannot register for less than six credit hours during this Maymester program.
 Undergraduate students should register for CRJU 4040 & 4720

 and graduate students should register for CRJU 6040 & 8720

 .
 Students from other institutions should follow their institution’s regulations concerning transfer credits.

 Program cost may vary at any time according to currency fluctuations and changing travel arrangements.
 The program cost is tentatively set at $4,000, PLUS regular Georgia State University tuition and fees.
 Nonresident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.

 - Ground transportation to all program activities